Saturday, October 19, 2013

 Amount: Php64.75 each

-I have found these writing notebooks at SM Department Store's School Supplies Section.
-Every letter has a two page activity.
-My daughter wants to write too, its good to have the two page activity so they can share.
-It is practically cheap to buy an ordinary writing notebook then personally write the pattern.
-But I feel it is not appealing to my children's eyes.
+I found these writing notebooks in the School Supplies Section of SM Department Store.
+Each letter features a two-page activity.
+My daughter also wants to write, so it's good to have a two-page activity for sharing.
+Buying an ordinary writing notebook and personally writing the pattern is relatively cheap.
+However, I feel it is not appealing to my children's eyes.

 It really takes time and a lot of encouragement for JC to grab his pencil and practice writing.
 At first, I don't push JC to use his pencil as he is not comfortable with it.
-He easily writes using white board marker plus he wants the blue ink for writing.
-After he learned to properly grip the pen, then he became comfortable with his pencil so he easily stroke his hand to make figures.
+He easily writes using a whiteboard marker, plus he wants the blue ink for writing.
+After he learned to properly grip the pen, he became comfortable with his pencil, so he easily strokes his hand to make figures.

 No comments: